tlienart/Xranklin.jl/docs/syntax/basics.md

     + Bartlett
 }

-the number of the first item of an ordered list indicates the starting number.
+The number of the first item of an ordered list indicates the starting number.
 So if you want an ordered list starting from 2 for instance you could do:

 \showmd{